 Full of lively humour and evocative local detail and set against the drama of the red sandstone stacks and hidden beaches of the Scottish North East coast, soundtracked by seagulls, The Big J is a read that is hard to tear youself away from.

 Born in Aberdeen, Andrew Murray Scott graduated in English and Modern History and his first novel, Tumulus, won the inaugural Dundee Book Prize in 1999, being described as 'a tour de force, the work of an extremely talented, confident, sophisticated and imaginative writer'.
-He has written two further novels, Estuary Blue and The Mushroom Club, as well as a number of nonfiction books.
+As well as The Big J, he has written three novels, Estuary Blue, The Mushroom Club and In a Dead Man's Jacket, as well as a number of nonfiction books.

 'I read this latest novel from the multi-talented Andrew Murray Scott with great interest and pleasure ...
 Scott writes like a poet -- and like a typical teenaged boy, but the two voices sit well together ...
 I believed in all the characters -- I've met most of them.
 I didn't foresee the ending, but it was just right ...
 Robbie and the enigmatic Big J will stay with you for a long time.'